Part 2 of TFG's Artist

 Capcom, Soul Calibur 2, Soul Calibur 3, Soul

-characters he draws are always amazingly detailed from head to
+characters he draws are always in cool poses amazingly detailed from head to

 toe.
-He also captures clothing and "movement" with ease.
+He also captures clothing and "movement" with apparent

 his artwork, he has defined and brilliantly captured the personality of